 Wine tasting makes the most sense in wineries.
-There is the best atmosphere and winemakers can tell you the most about their wines.
+There is the best atmosphere; winemakers can tell you the most about their wines.
 During the wine tasting, women are always served before men.
 At some tastings, you will be served bottled water during the tastings so you can clean your mouth and be ready to try the next wine they serve.
 When you are taking wine, always hold the glass by the stem not to warm it with your hands.
-There will also be crackers and other goodies available to help you clean your mouth during wine tastings.
+Crackers and other goodies will also be available to help you clean your mouth during wine tastings.

 The Visual Aspect of Wine Tasting

-Wine tasting tips for beginners would be incomplete, not to mention the visual aspect of wine tasting.
-As you may already know, there is a lot you can tell about wine according to the color.
-When you first attend a wine tasting, you will notice that the glasses are clear.
+Wine-tasting tips for beginners would be incomplete, not to mention the visual aspect of wine tasting.
+As you may already know, there is a lot you can tell about wine according to its color.
+You will notice that the glasses are clear when you first attend a wine tasting.
 This clearness of the glass helps you better examine the wine.
 Also, they have a white tablecloth on the table to help you see the color of the wine.
 You should never go by the name of the wine itself, as it can easily deceive you.

 Swirl the Wine When You Are Tasting

 You will also notice that the more experienced wine testers swirl their wine around in the glass before they taste it.
 Although it may seem strange, a slight swirl of wine actually adds to the taste.
 Most wines are aged in bottles for a long time, sometimes even years.
 When the wine is rotated in a glass, swirling releases the flavors in the wine and brings them out when the wine is enjoyed.